nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 02 The UNIX Architecture and Command Usage.markdown

 06. `wc` command can be used with not just files but with input coming from standard input or from output of some other command.
 This is illustrated with the following examples:

     Execute `wc` command without any argument.
 The command prompt won't return.
-Enter some text and terminate the input by entering a newline immediately followed by end-of-file character using `[Ctrl-d]`.
+Enter some text and terminate the input by entering a newline and immediately following it by end-of-file character using `[Ctrl-d]`.
 The output will represent count of the characters in the entered text.

-    Pipe the output of some command such as `ls` to `wc -l` to count the number of non-hidden files and directories in the current directory.
-Enter the command line as:
+    Pipe the output of a command such as `ls` to `wc -l` to count the number of non-hidden files and directories in the current directory.
+Enter the command-line as:

     `ls | wc -l`.